Propagation of weakly advantageous mutations in cancer cell population: Methods

 \subsubsection{Evolution of the population size}

-Using systems of deterministic master equations we can derive a differential equation governing the evolution of the population size - the total number of cells $N$ equal to the sum of the numbers of cells over all cell types.
+We can derive a differential equation governing the evolution of the population size - the total number of cells $N$ equal to the sum of the numbers of cells over all cell types.
 We have $N=\sum_{l}n_{l}$ and we define mean $\chi_{f}$ and variance $\sigma_{f}^{2}$ of numbers of advantageous mutations